hbctraining/scRNA-seq_online/lessons/06a_integration_cca_theory.md

 _**Image credit:** Stuart T and Butler A, et al. Comprehensive integration of single cell data, bioRxiv 2018 (https://doi.org/10.1101/460147)_

+**1. Identify shared variable genes**:

-Generally speaking, we have two 'datasets' we are working with: Ctrl and Stim.
-Integration aims to take the matrix for each dataset and identify correlated structures across them and align them in a common space. **Each dataset can have a different number of cells, but must have the same number of genes.** _The shared highly variable genes from each dataset are used to form the intersection set, because they are the most likely to represent those genes distinguishing the different cell types present._
+Integration aims to take the matrix for each dataset (Ctrl and Stim) and identify correlated structures across them and align them in a common space.
+The **shared highly variable genes from each dataset are used to form the intersection set**, because they are the most likely to represent those genes distinguishing the different cell types present._

+**Each dataset can have a different number of cells, but must have the same number of genes.**

-1. Perform **canonical correlation analysis (CCA):**
+**2. Perform canonical correlation analysis (CCA):**

-First, we jointly reduce the dimensionality of both datasets using diagonalized canonical correlation analysis (CCA) which is a form of PCA.

-Then an L2-normalization is applied to the canonical correlation vectors.
+Next, Seurat will jointly reduce the dimensionality of both datasets using diagonalized canonical correlation analysis (CCA) which is a form of PCA.
+Similar to principal components in PCA, the CCA will result in canonical correlation vectors.
+An L2-normalization is applied to the canonical correlation vectors, to use as input for the next step (identifying MNNs).

+**3. Find mutual nearest neighbors (MNNs) or anchors:**

-2. Next, in this new shared low-dimensional space, we **identify anchors** or mutual nearest neighbors (MNNs) across datasets.
+In this new shared low-dimensional space, we **identify anchors** or mutual nearest neighbors (MNNs) across datasets.
 MNNs can be thought of as **'best buddies'**.

    For each cell in one condition:
 	- The cell's closest neighbor in the other condition is identified based on gene expression values - its 'best buddy'.